MajesticGoodness/subbyWubby/report/Report.md

 wkbeusuebmbwjk w jxxeu yt bpejuwei wk bpe pjse bpmb bpe eiiekve jx jqwkmcmk qmumbe cwhh ueymwk wkbmvb

-Nothing that we can really make out as English yet.
-We do see the word 'but' appear however it's too early for it to actually be a decrypted word.
-Let's try a few more substitutions that seem to match up.
+There's no real way to tell if this was a correct mapping or not.
+We do see the word 'but' appear, however it's too early for it to be a decrypted word.
+Let's try a few more.

 ### 3.2 b --> t